jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-04-14-teamviewer_commercial_use_suspected.md

 layout: post
 date: '2024-04-14'
 description: TeamViewer is a popular remote desktop software used by millions of users worldwide for remote access, support, and collaboration.
-intro: "The "Commercial Use Suspected" message in TeamViewer's free version is a notification that appears when the software detects usage patterns that indicate commercial or business-related use."
+intro: "The `Commercial Use Suspected` message in TeamViewer's free version is a notification that appears when the software detects usage patterns that indicate commercial or business-related use."
 lang: en_US
 image: "/static/assets/img/blog/2024/teamviewer_commercial_use_suspected/teamviewer_commercial_use_suspected.png"
 keywords: remote,remote-access,teamviewer